All Episodes

 You were screwed by giving a loan that you never had a chance to repay.

-That's that's how they got screwed.
+That's how they got screwed.

 That's the personal misfortune.

-You want to explain to me how that's personal misfortune.
+You want to explain to me how that's personal misfortune?

 How in the name of Sam Hill?

-Okay, I got all right, all right.
+Oh, I said, okay, okay, I got, all right, all right.

 But that still doesn't cover it.